wwoods/git-results/README.md

 ---------

 * 2014-3-21 - Print time it took to run in last message, flushes stdout and stderr with each line rather than when OS buffer is full.
 Tests.
+Removed ... so double-click works with paths.
 * 2014-3-20 - Shared path trimming is opt-in with -t